jhon-acosta/JavaScript-TypeScript/README.md

 # Javascript-TypeScript
-Learning new concepts about JS
+Learning new concepts about JS & TS